glim-arc/spot_imitation_learning/README.md

 source devel/setup.bash
 roslaunch spot_ws humanworld.launch
 ```
 This launches a world with several humans walking or running around an empty world.
-The file humans.world can be edited to add/ remove move humans.
+The file humans.world can be edited to add/ remove more humans.
 These models are spawned animated humans based on [Gazebo Animated Actor Tutorial](https://classic.gazebosim.org/tutorials?tut=actor&cat=build_robot)

 ### Spawn Spot robot
 ```bash